achesak/pastebingtk/README.md

 # License

-PastebinGTK is released under the [MIT open source license](http://opensource.org/licenses/mit-license.php).
+PastebinGTK is released under the GNU General Public License version 3.
 See the `LICENSE` file for more information.

 PastebinGTK uses the [python-pastebin](https://github.com/achesak/python-pastebin) API wrapper to get data from pastebin.com